-At the time of the Inspection, no accumulated water was observed in the Impoundment.
+At the time of the Inspection, no significant accumulated water was observed in the Impoundment (see Sections 4.3 and 4.4).

-No changes have occurred in CCR levels since the previous Inspection (April 2022).
+No changes have occurred in CCR levels since the previous Inspection (May 2024).
 Borings referenced in previous inspections showed that CCR within the Impoundment extended to a minimum elevation of 952 feet.
 The approximate maximum CCR elevation was 987 feet.
 CCR layer thicknesses extended from a nominal 2 feet to a maximum layer thickness of 24 feet.